akka/akka/akka-docs/rst/scala/routing.rst

-  Resizing is triggered by sending messages to the actor pool, but it is not completed synchronously; instead a message is sent to the “head” :class:`Router` to perform the size change.
+  Resizing is triggered by sending messages to the actor pool, but it is not completed synchronously; instead a message is sent to the “head” ``RouterActor`` to perform the size change.
 Thus you cannot rely on resizing to instantaneously create new workers when all others are busy, because the message just sent will be queued to the mailbox of a busy actor.
 To remedy this, configure the pool to use a balancing dispatcher, see `Configuring